JumanaCS/JumanaCS/README.md

 - 🥥 Location: New Orleans, Louisiana
 - Currently working on - ['ScholarUp'](https://github.com/JumanaCS/ScholarUp) a mobile study app
-- 🫧 Currently Developing a solo Roblox horror game
+- 🫧 Working on my portfolio website
-- Tutoring a high school student on how to code in JAVA for their future CS major
+- Excited to be mentored by Sabrina Farmer
 - 🎧 Working on graphics for a pixel game my friend is developing

 💼 How to reach me - [LinkedIn](https://www.linkedin.com/in/jumana-sul).